Ryan Stevenson (singer)

-Ryan Dale Stevenson (born January 21, 1979) is an American Christian musician and guitarist, who primarily plays a contemporary Christian music and worship style of music.
-His record label is Gotee Records, co-owned by Christian music artist TobyMac.
-He released three extended plays, Yesterday, Today, Forever, with BEC Recordings, Champion of the World, independently, and Hold Nothing Back, with Gotee Records.
+Ryan Dale Stevenson (born January 21, 1979) is an American Christian music singer, musician and guitarist, who primarily plays a contemporary Christian music and worship style of music.
+He is signed to Gotee Records and TobyMac is a co-owner of the label.
+Stevenson released three extended plays, Yesterday, Today, Forever, with BEC Recordings; Champion of the World, independently; and Hold Nothing Back, with Gotee Records.
 His first studio album, Fresh Start, was released on September 18, 2015, with Gotee Records.
 He's had five songs chart on the Billboard charts, "Holding Nothing Back", "The Human Side", "Not Forgotten", "All Yours" and "Eye of the Storm".

 Early life

-Ryan Dale Stevenson was born on January 21, 1979 in Bonanza, Oregon to James and Phyllis; he has an older sister, Janay.
-They raised him in the church, exposing him to hymns at an early age.
-He was given his first instrument, a guitar, at 18 years old.
+Ryan Dale Stevenson was born on January 21, 1979 in Bonanza, Oregon, to James and Phyllis; he has an older sister, Janay.
+He grew up in the church singing hymns.
+He was given his first guitar when he was 18.

 Stevenson credits his mother as the one who fostered his musical skills while growing up, through her prayers and support for his chosen profession.
 His mother died of bone cancer on October 3, 2009, at 58 years old.
-He attended Northwest Christian College, where he honed his musical talent with his roommate, Paul Wright.
-They formed a small band, primarily focusing on acoustic music and performing at local restaurants in and around Eugene, Oregon.
+He attended Northwest Christian College in Eugene, Oregon where he honed his musical talent with his roommate, Paul Wright.
+They formed a small band, primarily focusing on acoustic music and performing at local restaurants in and around Eugene.